-In order for a student to transfer from other Ohio universities into the preprofessional division of any of the baccalaureate programs of the College of Pharmacy and Pharmaceutical Sciences or change from another college within The University of Toledo to the College of Pharmacy and Pharmaceutical Sciences, the student must have a higher education cumulative grade point average (GPA) of at least 2.7 (this is based on all letter grades attained at all institutions of higher learning and uses the point average scale of A equaling 4 points), be in good standing at the university, and be eligible to return.
-Evaluation of transcripts from other institutions is not done until a student is admitted to the College of Pharmacy and Pharmaceutical Sciences.
+In order for a student to transfer from other Ohio universities into the preprofessional division of any of the baccalaureate programs of the CPPS or change from another college within The University of Toledo to the CPPS, the student must have a higher education cumulative grade point average (GPA) of at least 2.7 (this is based on all letter grades attained at all institutions of higher learning and uses the point average scale of A equaling 4 points), be in good standing at the university, and be eligible to return.
+Evaluation of transcripts from other institutions is not done until a student is admitted to the CPPS.
 The student may be required to take placement tests in chemistry and/or algebra.
-A student who has attended another Ohio College of Pharmacy and Pharmaceutical Sciences must have a cumulative higher education GPA of 2.7, be in good standing at the university, and be eligible to return to the College of Pharmacy and Pharmaceutical Sciences previously attended.
+A student who has attended another Ohio College of Pharmacy must have a cumulative higher education GPA of 2.7, be in good standing at the university, and be eligible to return to the College of Pharmacy previously attended.